orenreu/locations/README.md

 ## Installation

-To install Novelita on your local machine, make sure you do the following:
+To install MyLocations on your local machine, make sure you do the following:

 - Clone this repository into the desired folder by typing the following command:
 ```sh